-There are 13 two-person apartments and 2 three-person apartments on campus.
+There are 35 2-person apartments on campus.
 Also, there are 4 triples available in Picken Hall that are not part of the Picken Floor Draw.
-To apply for these rooms/apartments, turn in a Room Application by Wednesday, March 20, to Student Development.
+To apply for these rooms/apartments, turn in a Room Application by March 9 to Student Development.
 This selection will be done via email by the current Director, Luke Behaunek.
-If your application is unsuccessful, you will have to turn in another application for a 4-person apartment by Wednesday, April 3.
+If your application is unsuccessful, you will have to turn in another application for a 4-person apartment by April 2.

-Groups of 2 people can apply for Weinman or Detroit 2-bedroom apartments, and there are up to 21 of those apartments available (11 in Detroit and up to 9 in Weinman).
+Groups of 2 people can apply for Weinman or Detroit 2-bedroom apartments, and there are up to 23 of those apartments available (11 in Detroit, 2 in Colonial, and up to 10 in Weinman).
 There is a premium of $500/semester for this due to the single bedroom options.
 Please use the options at the top of the room application to indicate this preference.
-Applications for this option are also due on Wed., March 20.
+Applications for this option are also due on March 9.

-All of the 2/3 person apartments and Picken triple selection will be completed over email on the evening of March 20.
+All of the 2-person apartments and Picken triple selection will be completed over email on the evening of March 9.

 If you are planning to live in Buxton, you can apply as a group of 4.
 Each group will be in one room in Buxton, and you can join your application with another application of friends to form a suite.
 Suites will have their applications ranked higher than rooms which do not combine with another application.
 This is because each room in a suite has access the other room in it through a bathroom, so we prioritize the joining of applications.
 You can affiliate your application with another one on the Room Application – use the field at the top.